 The conversation in my helmet was, "Do I change my plans since I don't have any rain gear and I don't know where I can find shelter?" v.
 "Come on!
 Suck it up!
 Riders on ADV laugh at rain!
 Better yet, they strip down and call it bath time!
 You gonna' be a wimp?"

 Turns out, I was a wimp.
-Of course, I would be getting back about the time I am writing this and it pouring outside.
+Of course, I would just be getting back about the time I am writing this and it is pouring outside.
 Thunder and lighting are the order of the hour.
 Made the better decision.